Iconica-Development/flutter_accessibility/README.md

 # Flutter Accessibility

 Flutter widgets are not accessible by default for Appium and other testing frameworks.
 This package adds accessibility to your widgets by wrapping them with CustomSemantics and SemanticsGroup.
 This will provide an accessibility_id for the widget.

-There is a limitation because this doesn't work on android for textfields because they will not be editable again so for textfields you need to add isTextField: true to the CustomSemantics widget.
+Note that on Android this doesn't work on textfields because they will not be editable again.
+Because of this you will need to add `isTextField: true` to the CustomSemantics widget.

 ## How to use